Flowminder/FlowKit/docs/source/introduction.md

 These documents are also hosted on [https://flowminder.github.io/FlowKit/](https://flowminder.github.io/FlowKit).

-## Feature Requests
+## Feature requests

 Please send us your ideas on how to improve FlowKit to [flowkit@flowminder.org](mailto:flowkit@flowminder.org).
-Or add requests here: [Feature Requests](https://github.com/Flowminder/FlowKit/issues).
+Or add requests here: [Feature requests](https://github.com/Flowminder/FlowKit/issues).